whaakman/azure-docs.nl-nl/articles/active-directory/governance/create-access-review.md

 ## <a name="prerequisites"></a>Vereisten

 - [Toegangsbeoordelingen ingeschakeld](access-reviews-overview.md)
-- Globale beheerder of beheerder van gebruikersaccounts
+- Globale beheerder of Gebruikerbeheerder

 ## <a name="create-one-or-more-access-reviews"></a>Maken van een of meer toegangsbeoordelingen